A Designer with an Engineering Mindset :)

 Hello!
 I'm Ravi, a Product designer with a Master's degree in Human-Computer Interaction from Indiana University.
 With 4 years of corporate experience as a Software Developer (yes, I can code), and about 2 years of experience as a designer, I can articulate my design decisions to both tech and non-tech stakeholders.

-I strive to create meaningful designs through the lens of engineering, and I design with a user-first approach.
+create meaningful designs through the lens of engineering, and I design with a user-first approach.
 I believe that learning is a constant process of discovery - a process without an end, and I always take critique with an open mind.
 My design philosophy is evolving, continuously adapting the best practices from the people I meet and the businesses I work with.

 What am I apart from this?
 I love to sing in my free time.
 I also make digital illustrations on my iPad using Procreate.
 I love cooking but hate doing the dishes.
 Also, let's talk about the stars?